 Planning permission: How to make a successful application

-Gaining planning consent for your new home is a critical part of the self build process.
+Gaining planning consent for your new home is a critical part of building or renovating a property.
 Here's how you can make a successful submission and take one step closer to bringing your dream home to life

-Do I need planning permission for my self build?
+Do I need planning permission for my self build or renovation?

 If you've already found the perfect plot, the first thing to consider is whether the principle to build a new dwelling on this site has already been founded.
 “If you’re going down the route of buying a plot that already has outline planning permission to develop a new house, the principle to build has been established,” says Carl Huntley, managing director of Base Architecture + Design.
 “The key thing to do then is to get hold of the planning application documentation and the approval so you can understand what the conditions surrounding the build are.”

 For would-be self builders considering a plot without outline planning consent already attached, the process is more complex.
 “An in-principle application will need to be put forward on that piece of land, and there will be quite a few issues that bubble up.
 Ecology, drainage, highways and the notion of building itself will all need to be addressed,” says Carl.

 If you fall into the latter camp, examining the council’s Local Plan is often a good place to start.
 “Look to see if the Local Authority has a design guide, as these can often give prescribed minimum separation distances to consider, which will ensure the plot is sufficient in size,” says Arron Breedon, planning director at Clear Architects.
 “It’s also worth checking the nationally described space standard for internal dimensions requirements and Local Plan policies for minimum external space standards.”

 Other factors to consider will be restrictions regarding privacy, and whether your plot is situated within a designated zone such as the Green Belt or a Conservation Area – but more on this later.